Courtesy of WCAC-TV

 MEET THE CAMP STAFF

-Laine Johnson joins Reagle Music Theatre as Youth Camp Director with this year’s Winter Camp.
+Laine Johnson joins Reagle Music Theatre as Youth Camp Director with this year’s Spring Camp.
 She has been directing and teaching theater for over ten years, most recently for Stoneham Theatre’s young company (The Wiz, Shrek) and Beaver Country Day School (Pride and Prejudice, Café le Monde, A Midsummer Night’s Dream, Cabaret, The Crucible).
 She has also directed and taught for such prestigious theaters and schools as the Atlanta Lyric Theatre, the Boston Pops, the New York Film Academy, and Walnut Hill School.
 She holds an MM (Musical Theater) from the Boston Conservatory, a BA (Theater Studies) from Emory University, and interned at the Alliance Theatre (Regional Tony Award Winner).
 She is also an accomplished actor and singer, playing leading roles throughout the Southeast, Mid-Atlantic, and Boston.